POG Upcoming Readings

 POG & Friends

-POG present the work of both innovative poets and local poets and practitioners of other art forms, attracting a diverse audience in diverse Tucson communities.
+POG presents the work of innovative poets and practitioners of other art forms, attracting a diverse audience in diverse Tucson communities.
 POG’s premise is that experimental, innovative art, and in particular avant-garde poetry, can successfully be presented to a diverse and increasingly engaged audience, and that such audience engagement with challenging but not inaccessible work tends to broaden people socio-politically as well as culturally.

-Presenting cutting edge programs that present challenging, avant-garde work is the heart of our mission.
-We bring to the thriving Tucson poetry community a range of internationally visible, innovative artists whose work is significantly different from that presented by other Tucson poetry organizations.
+By pairing a local poet with one from beyond Southern Arizona, POG presents cutting edge programs that present challenging, avant-garde work at the heart of our mission.
+Through these pairings, we bring to the thriving Tucson poetry community a range of internationally visible, innovative artists whose work is significantly different from that presented by other Tucson poetry organizations.

 POG began in 1996, a project envisioned by Tenney Nathanson, Cynthia Miller, and Charles Alexander.
 From the beginning we have focused on bringing innovative poetry and poetics projects to Tucson, particularly projects not well represented by local poetry groups, or university or college programs.
 Each year since then, we have brought 10 or more visiting poets and artists to Tucson, often presenting them with local artists in readings, performances, workshops, and other projects.